svianac/learning-notes/k8s-mastery.md

 - Rolling updates proceed when containers are actually ready (as opposed to merely started)
 - Containers in a broken state get killed and restarted (instead of serving errors or timeouts)
 - Unavailable backends get removed from load balancer rotation (thus improving response times across the board)
-- If a probe in not defined, it's as if there was an "always succesful" probe.
+- If a probe in not defined, it's as if there was an "always successful" probe.
 This is not acceptable in production workflows.

 ### Different types of probe handlers

 #### HTTP request

 - Specify URL of the request.
-- Any statys code between 200 and 399 indicates success.
+- Any status code between 200 and 399 indicates success.

 #### TCP connection